robfatland/reorganiseduponthefloor/git/README.md

 other adopters have learned and adopted it and have created thousands of books and hundreds of thousands of articles that are a joy to behold, surpassing *readable* in favor of *beautiful*.
-Forty years and counting, for decades to come.
+Forty years and counting, decades more to come.

 I do not use TeX directly.
 To write my graduate thesis I became moderately fluent in